 All cultivation, processing, and nursery activities will be set at least 250 feet away from Salt Creek to the east and 500 feet away from Philpot Creek to the north on the subject property which is more than the 150-foot minimum to meet California State Waterboard Cannabis regulations from Class I streams.
 Cultivation activities are setback 100 feet from the property line, and in accordance with Trinity County Ordinance 315-849, a variance has been applied for concurrently with the Conditional Use Permit application to allow a reduced setback from the property line.
-The nearest residences is are 380 feet away from the outdoor cultivation premises and 355 feet from the indoor operation of the commercial nursery (see Figure 4).
+The nearest residences is are over 520 ft feet away from the outdoor cultivation premises and the indoor operation of the commercial nursery (see Figure 4).
+The reconfigured cultivation area on APN 019-750-013-000 represents the functional equivalent of the intent of the 500 ft setback for 1-acre grows, which intends to provide additional space between the cultivation canopy and adjacent neighbors.
+As seen in Figure 1, there is an estimated 400 x 400 ft of area on APN 019-750-017-000 that would allow the 1-acre of cultivation to be more than 500 ft from the property line.
+Unfortunately, this area is on steep slopes and would require significant grading and tree removal.
+The variance would allow the applicant to be within 500 ft of the property line of APN 019-750-013-000 and have a lower environmental impact, since this area is existing agricultural land.
+We believe this location and the granting of a variance to use APN: 019-750-013-000 is an environmentally superior alternative to following the strict guidelines of the 1-acre cultivation setbacks.
 There are no known youth-oriented facilities, residential treatment facilities, schools, bus stops, or churches within 1,000 feet of the proposed project area.